Tunnelsats/tunnelsats/README.md

   $ sudo bash uninstall.sh
   ```
 Restore your `lnd.conf` with the backup file you (hopefully) created on setting up hybrid mode.

+## Deep Dive: ##

+What is this script doing in detail?

+1) Checking if required components are already installed and if not, installs them.
+These are: `cgroup-tools` (for split-tunneling Tor), `nftables` (VPN rules) and `wireguard` (VPN software).
+2) Checks if `lndHybridMode.conf` exists in current directory (must be the same directory where setup script is located).
+3) Sets up "split-tunneling" to exclude Tor from VPN usage as systemd service to run after Tor (re)starts.
+4) Enabling and starting required systemd services (wg-quick, splitting).
+5) Setting UFW rules (if installed) to open up the VPN provided forwarded port.

 ## Further Help: ##